kiptoobarchok/MediTree/README.md

 ---

-_Sustainable Identification and Research of Medicinal Trees for Healthcare and Conservation_ :hearbeat
+_Sustainable Identification and Research of Medicinal Trees for Healthcare and Conservation_

+---
-Resources
+## Resources

 ![alt text](Microsoft-Data-AI-Hackathon-Timeline-1024x576.png)